 From now on we will assume without loss of generality that isometric Lie group actions on a Stiefel manifold are given by closed subgroups of~$G \times K_1$ (direct product).
-The following result allows us to derive the classification of cohomogeneity-one actions on Stiefel manifolds from the known classifications of cohomogeneity-one~\cite{kollross} and transitive actions~\cite{oniscik} on Grassmannians.
+The following result allows us to derive the classification of cohomogeneity one actions on Stiefel manifolds from the known classifications of cohomogeneity one~\cite{kollross} and transitive actions~\cite{oniscik} on Grassmannians.

 \begin{lem} Let $M = V_k(\F^n)$, $\F = \R, \C, \H$ be a Stiefel manifold and let $B = G_k(\F^n) = G/K$ be the corresponding Grassmannian, where $G = \SO n$, $\SU n$, $\Sp n$.
 Suppose there is an isometric Lie group action of cohomogeneity one on~$M$ given by a closed subgroup~$L$ of~$G \times K_1$.
 Let $\pi_1 \colon G \times K_1 \to G$ be the projection onto the first factor.
 Then the following statements hold: \begin{enumerate} \item The subgroup $\pi_1(L)$ acts isometrically on~$B$ and this action is either of cohomogeneity one or transitive. \item $\pi_1(L) \neq G$. \end{enumerate} \end{lem}